rcooper102/eval-matrix/README.md

 - Yup, I used a super primative hash routing system.
 Couldn't be bothered to create something more robust.
 - Yes, the code is `linty` in places.
 I will fix it later, maybe.
 - Refreshing the page wipes out the current test.
 (Though it can be restored from localStorage, see above)
+- There is certainly a ton more than can be done to improve on this.
+If we were to add a backend we could track change over time and compare candidates.
+Consider this a `draft`.